SenVos/MIT-Framework/README.md

 # License

-This project contains the GNU General Public License.
+This project is licensed under the GNU General Public License.
 See [this website](http://www.gnu.org/licenses/gpl.html)  for details.